dev-ahmedhany/intro-to-web-dev/lessons/basic-html.md

 ---
+path: /basic-html
-title: "Basic HTML"
+title: Basic HTML
 order: 3
-path: "/basic-html"
 ---
 We're going to start building our very first website.
 At first our website is going be pretty ugly but it's still going to be functional!
 We're going to be using the language HTML, or hypertext markup language.
-This isn't a programming language since it doesn't actually _do_ anything.
+This isn't a programming language since it doesn't actually *do* anything.
 It's like how English isn't a programming language either: you can't "run" English.
 Same idea with HTML: you can't "run" HTML.
 HTML is simply the language and pictures on the page.
 It's the static (which is another word for unchanging) content.

 ## Tags